Quantifying resilience for distribution system customers with SALEDI: Practical details of SALEDI

 \subsection{Choosing the large event threshold $M_{\rm large}$}

 SALEDI is defined over events whose CMIp $M_i$ exceeds the $M_{\rm large}$ threshold.
-We want to select an $M_{\rm large}$ that satisfies the following criteria: \begin{itemize} \item $M_{\rm large}$ should be small enough to give sufficient large events to keep the variability ${\rm RSE}_{\rm SAL}$ small. \item $M_{\rm large}$ should be within the approximately linear region (on a log-log plot) of the tail of the distribution of $M_i$. \end{itemize} To satisfy the above criterion, we select $M_{\rm large}$ using a statistically principled procedure proposed by Clauset et al. \cite[section 3.3]{ClausetSIAM09} and summarized as follows:
+It is intended that $M_{\rm large}$ is calculated once and then stays fixed thereafter.
+We want to select an $M_{\rm large}$ that satisfies the following criteria: \begin{itemize} \item $M_{\rm large}$ should be small enough to give sufficient large events to keep the variability ${\rm RSE}_{\rm SAL}$ sufficiently small. \item $M_{\rm large}$ should be within the approximately linear region (on a log-log plot) of the tail of the distribution of $M_i$. \end{itemize} To satisfy the above criterion, we select $M_{\rm large}$ using a statistically principled procedure proposed by Clauset et al. \cite[section 3.3]{ClausetSIAM09} and summarized as follows:

 Let $\{M_i\}$ denote all values of event CMIp across all observed years.
 Candidate thresholds are formed from upper-tail values of $\{M_i\}$.
-For each candidate threshold $M_0$, we repeat the following steps: \begin{enumerate} \item Select all values above $M_0$, i.e., $S=\{M_i:M_i \geq M_0\}$ \item Estimate $\alpha_0$ using the selected data:\\ $\alpha_0=(1/|S|)\sum_{i=1}^{|S|}{\rm ln} \{M_i/M_0:M_i \geq M_0\}$\\ where $|S|$ is the number of values in the selected data. \item Calculate Kolmogorov-Smirnov distance $D$ between the empirical CDF of the selected data $F_{S}(M)$ and the CDF $F_{P_0}(M)$ of a Pareto distribution with parameter $\alpha_0$:\\ $D=\underset{M_i \geq M_0}{\rm max} |F_{S}(M_i)-F_{P_0}(M_i)|$ \end{enumerate} The $M_0$ value that yields the minimum Kolmogorov-Smirnov distance $D$ among all candidate thresholds is selected as $M_{\rm large}$.
+For each candidate threshold $M_0$, we repeat the following steps: \begin{enumerate} \item Select all values above $M_0$, i.e., $S_0=\{M_i:M_i \geq M_0\}$ \item Estimate $\alpha_0$ using the selected data:\\ $\alpha_0=(1/|S_0|)\sum_{i=1}^{|S_0|}{\rm ln} \{M_i/M_0:M_i \geq M_0\}$\\ where $|S_0|$ is the number of values in the selected data. \item Calculate Kolmogorov-Smirnov distance $D$ between the empirical CDF of the selected data $F_{S_0}(M)$ and the CDF $F_{P_0}(M)$ of a Pareto distribution with parameter $\alpha_0$: $D=\underset{M_i \geq M_0}{\rm max} |F_{S_0}(M_i)-F_{P_0}(M_i)|$ \end{enumerate} The $M_0$ value that yields the minimum Kolmogorov-Smirnov distance $D$ among all candidate thresholds is selected as $M_{\rm large}$.
 This procedure identifies the smallest threshold for which the tail behavior is well approximated by a power law, thereby avoiding both contamination from non-tail events (if $M_{\rm large}$ is too small) and unnecessary loss of accuracy (if $M_{\rm large}$ is too large).
 The $M_{\rm large}$ value calculated using this method is shown on the probability exceedance function of event CMIp in Fig.~\ref{fig:MlargeExample}.
 The $M_{\rm large}$ values for the five utilities and their corresponding quantiles $q$ are given in Table~\ref{utilitydata}.